-- Artwork coated in ArtResin has a richer, more dramatic look and can typically fetch more in sales.
-Also, using gallery canvases (2" thick edges) can increase the value of the artwork because these are not meant to be framed.
-Both ways, the client will spend more on the art from the artist but will save money in the long run because they don't have to pay for framing.
+Artwork coated in ArtResin epoxy resin has a richer, more dramatic look and can typically fetch more in sales.
+It has a clean professional finish so people don't need to frame the artwork once they've purchased from you: the client will spend more on the art from the artist but will save money in the long run because they don't have to pay for framing.

-How can I finish my ArtResin surface most effectively and efficiently?
+How can I finish my epoxy resin surface most effectively and efficiently?

-What is the best surface to work on when using ArtResin?
+What is the best surface to work on when using epoxy resin?

-What is the best way to mount paper or prints for use with ArtResin?
+What is the best way to mount paper or prints for use with epoxy resin?

 Why should I experiment with ArtResin?

-How can I photograph my finished ArtResin creations?
+How can I photograph my finished epoxy resined work?

-- If you're new to ArtResin, it's best to test it out on a non-masterpiece first.
+If you're new to ArtResin epoxy resin, it's best to test it out on a non-masterpiece first.
 It's very important to measure carefully and mix thoroughly so that the resin and hardener parts have the chance to react properly.
 So long as you pay close attention to this part of the process, you should be successful.
-Unlike other resins, ArtResin is specifically formulated for creative applications, so it will not discolor your piece over time.
-You may want to view our customer video reviews to see what others are saying about ArtResin and to get inspired.
+Unlike other resins, ArtResin epoxy resin is specifically formulated for creative applications, and is chemically engineered to offer the best non-yellowing protection on the market.
+You may want to view our customer video reviews to see what others are saying about ArtResin epoxy resin and to get inspired.